21+ Interesting Facts About Gorillas. Relation to humans, diet, habitat, strength & more

 The main threat to the existence of gorillas is the degradation of their habitat.
 These natural gorilla habitats are surrounded by human settlements with populations and a mounting need for agricultural land.

-This close proximity makes it hard to protect the gorillas from contact with people, which could easily lead to disease outbreaks.
+This proximity makes it hard to protect the gorillas from contact with people, which could easily lead to disease outbreaks.

 Given those gorillas only live in specific areas, these human-wildlife relations make conservation a balancing act of several challenges and fears.